 Libraries continue to be among the most intensively-used public facilities in Seattle.
 The Libraries for All program increased the amount of physical space that the Library maintains by 80 percent to a total of over 600,000 square feet.
 Daily library maintenance is currently under funded.
 There is no operating funding for furniture replacement and deep cleaning.
 LFA buildings are starting to pass the 10 year mark since construction.
 Building mechanical systems, roofs and interior finishes all require periodic attention to sustain the improvements that Seattle residents invested in with Libraries for All.
-The City is unable to fund adequate capital or preventive maintenance support to ensure that these community resources last long into the future.
-A core services model would fully fund routine and preventive maintenance, carry out a system-wide program of deep cleaning, furniture repair and periodic replacements, and close the gap between available major maintenance funding and the requirements of the Library's building inventory, which include historic landmarks and the iconic Central Library, to extend the life of LFA capital investments.
-A strategic investments model would also strengthen maintenance service levels by providing additional staffing capacity.
+Current resources are unable to fund adequate capital or preventive maintenance support to ensure that these community resources last long into the future.